broadinstitute/CommunityAMARETTO/README.md

 [![Version](https://img.shields.io/badge/version-0.99.1-lightgrey.svg)]()

-The goal of the CommunityAMARETTO algorithm (Champion et al., EBioMedicine 2018) is to identify cell circuits and their drivers that are shared and distinct across biological systems.
-Specifically, Community-AMARETTO takes as input multiple regulatory networks inferred using the AMARETTO algorithm that are based on multi-omics and imaging data fusion.
+The goal of the CommunityAMARETTO algorithm is to identify cell circuits and their drivers that are shared and distinct across biological systems.
+Specifically, Community-AMARETTO takes as input multiple regulatory networks inferred using the AMARETTO algorithm that are based on multi-omics data fusion.
 Next, Community-AMARETTO learns communities or subnetworks, in particular, regulatory modules comprising of cell circuits and their drivers, that are shared and distinct across multiple regulatory networks derived from multiple cohorts, diseases, or biological systems more generally, using the Girvan-Newman "edge betweenness community detection" algorithm (Girvan and Newman, Physical Review E. 2004).

 ## Table of Contents